Which essay elements build academic conclusions?

 – Include examples of each element to help guide the reader

-In Lesson 1 of this short course on concluding paragraphs, we discussed the purpose of finishing an essay with a carefully crafted conclusion and highlighted the importance of getting this final paragraph just right.
+In Chapter 1 of this short reader on concluding paragraphs, we discussed the purpose of finishing an essay with a carefully crafted conclusion and highlighted the importance of getting this final paragraph just right.
 Leave a good last impression on your readers and they should recall the rest of your essay more fondly.
-In Lesson 2, we now turn our attention to the four common concluding elements, namely the thesis restatement, summary of ideas, research gaps and recommendations.
+In Chapter 2, we now turn our attention to the four common concluding elements, namely the thesis restatement, summary of ideas, research gaps and recommendations.
 Not all conclusions have to have these four elements, but those that have at least two or three are more likely to succeed.

 A thesis restatement then is a paraphrase of the original statement in that it uses different words (such as synonyms) or word orders and grammar to express the same ideas.
 Notably, the tense and aspect of these two corresponding statements should also be different to reflect the different stages of the essay, with the original statement often being present simple and the restatement being present perfect.